What is Interest-Based Negotiation?

 Interest-Based Negotiation

-When the parties are using interest-based negotiation, they will often come to an agreement that all of the parties are content with walking away from the table.
-This is because they are focusing on identifying interests and creating value for each other as they negotiate.
+When the parties use interest-based negotiation, they often reach an agreement that all of them are content with walking away from the table.
+This is because they focus on identifying interests and creating value for each other as they negotiate.
 This article will outline the technique of conflict resolution, how it is used, and why it should be used.

 This article aims to help parties and their representatives understand the benefits of an interest-based approach to conflict resolution and general problem-solving.